rna-oop/2425-m1-geniomhe-group-6/lab3/README.md

 Both classes use flattening functions provided in `utils` to convert the RNA_Molecule object into a list or a dictionary, which can then be used to generate the file (primitive data types to be used instead of objects, makes it more flexible to implement other similar visit methods for other types of objects).

-#### iii.
-Element interface
+#### iv.
+Structure interface

-_different ConcreteElement classes implement this interface_
+_this is the Component interface, as per the design pattern definition.
+Different ConcreteComponents classes implement this interface_

-In this implementation, this is the `Structure` interface, which is implemented by the `RNA_Molecule` module (because RNA_Molecule will implement it) and defines the `accept` method that takes _any Visitor_ as an argument and enforces it on ConcreteElement classes that implement it.
+In this implementation, the `Structure` interface is implemented by the `RNA_Molecule` module (because RNA_Molecule will implement it) and defines the `accept` method that takes _any Visitor_ as an argument and enforces it on ConcreteElement classes that implement it.

 Underneath the hood, the `accept` method of the `RNA_Molecule` class will call the `visit` method of the visitor class, which will then perform the export operation.